 Je huis een make-over geven?
 Bekijk dan zeker eerst dit Instagram-account

 Je huis helemaal omtoveren tot je droomwoonst, het is makkelijker gezegd dan gedaan.
-Dat kan iedereen beamen die zich ooit aan het renoveren waagde.
+Dat kan iedereen beamen die zich ooit aan een renovatie waagde.
 Ook geen idee hoe je er precies aan moet beginnen of wat al de mogelijkheden zijn met je woonst?
 Dan kan het Instagram-account Fundamakeovers je een handje helpen.

-Zij delen regelmatig kiekjes van hoe ze binnen een bepaalde periode een woning een volledige make-over geven.
-Zo zie je er onder meer hoe je een keuken uit de jaren stilletjes omtovert naar een moderne badkamer, een gesloten woonruimte naar een open keuken en een verloederde tuin naar eentje waar je heel de zomer wil vertoeven.
+Zij delen er regelmatig kiekjes van hoe ze binnen een bepaalde periode een woning een volledige make-over geven.
+Zo zie je er onder meer hoe je een keuken uit de jaren stilletjes omtovert tot een moderne badkamer, een gesloten woonruimte naar een open keuken en een verloederde tuin naar eentje waar je heel de zomer wil vertoeven.

 Oordeel vooral zelf!